 Elfinkazes come into play at the start of the Onslaught Phase, on top of any active units or spires that have the talent Elfin.
-This includes units ready for deployment in the fortress gate, as long as they are not grouped underneath other units.
-You must choose whether the elfinkaze is coming out on its Glidebomb side or its Save side when it enters play.
+Any units with the "# Elfin" talent that are in the deployment stack, also get an elfinkaze placed on top of them when they are deployed.
+You must choose whether the elfinkaze comes out on its Glidebomb side or its Save side when it enters play.

 Elfinkaze can stay on that unit or spire without being considered a group.
 Both the elfinkaze and the unit or spire underneath it are considered active and can attack and be attacked.
 Unlike other minions, the elfinkaze may choose whether or not it attacks an adjacent unit during the attack stage of your turn.